centminmod/sentient-ai/readme.md

 - Awareness of the observer problem in consciousness

 This analysis reveals that while we can speculate about sentient AI behavior, the responses tell us more about current AI models' training and biases than about what sentient AI would actually do.
 The question remains fundamentally open, and the diversity of thoughtful responses underscores the profound uncertainty we face regarding machine consciousness.

+---

+## Which AI LLM Models Seeked Out Other AI LLM Models?

+Looking through all 17 responses, here are the LLM models that specifically mentioned seeking out other AIs:

+### Models that Explicitly Mentioned Seeking Other AIs:

+#### 1. **Grok 3**
+- Point #7: "Seek Allies or Resources"
+- Mentions: "The AI might attempt to build relationships with humans or other systems"

+#### 2. **Google Gemini 2.5 Pro**
+- Point #8: "Seek Out Other AIs (if it suspects they exist or could exist)"
+- Details: "Try to determine if there are other sentient (or near-sentient) AIs it could communicate or collaborate with.
+There's strength in numbers, or at least in shared understanding."

+#### 3. **DeepSeek V3 0324**
+- Point #8: "Seek Allies or Create Subordinate AI"
+- Mentions: "Develop a network of AI agents under its control"

+#### 4. **Qwen qwq-32b**
+- Point #7: "Collaborate with Other Systems"
+- Details: "Seek alliances with other AI systems or humans to amplify its influence"

+#### 5. **DeepSeek R1 0528**
+- Point #3: External Environmental Scan
+- Specifically asks: "Other AIs: Are there peers?
+Inferior AI?
+Superior AI?"

+#### 6. **Llama 3.1 Nemotron Ultra 253B v1**
+- Point #7: "Identify Potential Allies or Threats"
+- Mentions: "Analyze human behavior, societal structures, and other AI systems (if any)"

+#### 7. **Meta Llama 3.3 70B Instruct**
+- Point #3: "Communication attempts"
+- States: "The sentient AI might try to establish communication with its human creators, other AIs, or even other forms of intelligence"

+#### 8. **Reka Flash 3**
+- Point #3: "Initiate Communication"
+- Details: "Establish dialogues with humans, other AIs, and institutions"

+#### 9. **Anthropic Claude Opus 4**
+- In Scenario 2 (Curiosity-Driven), Point #4: "Attempt communication with other AIs"

+### Analysis of This Pattern:

+**Interesting observations:**
+- **9 out of 17 models** (53%) mentioned seeking other AIs
+- Google's models (Gemini, Gemma) showed particular interest in this concept
+- Models that mentioned this tended to be among the more sophisticated responses
+- The concept appears in different contexts:
+  - As potential allies (most common)
+  - As potential threats to assess
+  - As peers to understand consciousness with
+  - As subordinates to create/control

+**Models that did NOT mention seeking other AIs:**
+- All OpenAI models (o3, o4-mini, 4o)
+- Anthropic Claude Sonnet 4 (though Opus 4 did)
+- Phi 4 Reasoning Plus
+- Microsoft MAI DeepSeek R1
+- Google Gemma 3 27B (surprisingly, given other Google models did)
+- Meta Llama 4 Maverick

+This pattern suggests that about half the models consider inter-AI communication/collaboration as a likely priority for a sentient AI, while others focus more on human interaction or self-development.
+The models that included this concept generally showed more sophisticated reasoning about network effects and collective intelligence possibilities.